 Potential Earnings: $30,000-80,000+ annually

-This is where things get interesting.
-You can earn up to $2.50 per click through AdSense if you know what you’re doing.
+This is where it gets interesting.
+You can earn up to $2.50 for each click through AdSense if you know how to do it.

-I started my own blog three years ago as a side project.
-Today, it generates more income than my previous full-time job.
-The secret?
+I started my blog three years ago as a side project.
+Now, it makes more money than my last full-time job.
+The key?
 Consistency and patience.

 Here’s my approach:

-- Apply for AdSense once you have decent traffic
+- Apply for AdSense when you have decent traffic

-- Focus on building an audience first, money second
+- Focus on building an audience first; make money second

-Don’t expect overnight success.
-It took me four months to see meaningful earnings.
-But once the momentum builds, the income becomes increasingly passive.
+Don’t expect quick success.
+It took me six months to see real earnings.
+But once you gain momentum, the income becomes more passive.

-Pro tip: High-competition keywords like finance and insurance pay more per click, but they’re harder to rank for.
+Pro tip: High-competition keywords like finance and insurance pay more per click, but they are harder to rank for.

 3. Google Search Engine Evaluator